-From Margaret on December 22nd, 2011 in Air Conditioning & Heating
+From Engineering on December 22, 2011 in Air Conditioning & Heating

 5 Steps to Getting a Good Furnace Price

 Remember that, if you go through the right steps to find a contractor, you can locate one that will help you get a good deal on your furnace prices and installationand can help you get an ENERGY STAR (and other) rebates:

 - Get a great referral from a great sourceclick here to get contractor pricing.

 - Find special offers and make sure your contractor knows how to get them.